Evidence exists in the Glacier National Park region suggesting humans have lived in the area for over 10,000 years.

 By the time the first European explorers arrived, in the early 1800s, several native tribes inhabited the area.
 While the Blackfeet controlled the vast prairies east of the mountains, the Salish and Kootenai lived and hunted in the western valleys.
 The Kootenai people, in particular, were skilled hunters, trappers, and fishermen, caring for the land that facilitated their life.

-Beginning this week, Backcountry Journeys is hosting multiple photography trips at Glacier National Park through autumn and the end of the season.
 When visiting this incredible place, we like to think about those who have come before us, especially the stewards of the land we are now able to enjoy.
 The following is a Kootenai oral tradition about their reverence for the grizzly bear:

 “The grizzly bear is a very significant character for the Kootenai people.

 Because he is the carrier of ceremony.
 That is very important to the Kootenai people because of an incident that took place a long time ago where a little boy was lost.
 Became lost during the huckleberry picking season.

 And was taken in by the grizzly bear.
 And lived with the grizzly bear for three years.
 And during that course of time of living with the grizzly bear the boy was taught that the grizzly looks in on the ceremonies of the Kootenai people in the middle of the wintertime.
 And the grizzly bear by looking down the pipe stem of someone who had smoked the pipe, he could see from inside the pipe stem what was inside that person’s heart.